Table of Contents:

 Impact of Class Action Suits on Businesses

 Class action lawsuits are not only significant for the plaintiffs; they have profound effects on the businesses they target.
-Companies often face:
+Companies often face a multitude of challenges that can reshape their operational landscape, including:

 The Future of Class Action Lawsuits